ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

    The use of MI100's MFMA instructions is automatic.
 There is no user control for on/off.

-   Not all problem sizes may select MFMA based kernels; additional tuning may be needed to get good performance.
+   Not all problem sizes may select MFMA-based kernels; additional tuning may be needed to get good performance.

 MI200 (gfx90a) Considerations